alanjones2/streamlit-chart-varieties/article.md

 st.pyplot(fig)
 ```

-As you see it is agin very similar to the preceding code.
+As you see it is again very similar to the preceding code.
 To add the trendline we create a new column in the dataframe as we did previously.

 ```python
 m,b = np.polyfit(cryptoW.BTC, cryptoW.ETH, 1)